COVID-19: travel health notice for all travellers

 - Fire, police, coast guard: 911 or 999

 - Medical assistance Kingstown: (784) 456 1955

 - Medical assistance in Bequia: (784) 458 3294

 There is no Canadian government office in Saint Vincent and the Grenadines.
 You can obtain consular assistance from the High Commission of Canada to Barbados, in Bridgetown.

 Bridgetown - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in Bridgetown, Barbados, and follow the instructions.
-You may also call the Department in Ottawa toll-free at 1 800 387-3124
+For emergency consular assistance, call the High Commission of Canada to Barbados, in Bridgetown, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: